 1. Maintain their daily routine

-Dogs are creatures of habit, so it’s important that you maintain their everyday routine, including their highlights of each day, such as their feeding times and walks.
+Dogs are creatures of habit, so it’s important that you maintain their everyday routine as much as possible.
+This includes their highlights of each day such as their feeding time, garden play and walkies.

 2. Make sure your dog is microchipped

-It’s now the law to ensure that your dog is microchipped, however many dog owners are yet to get around to this important task.
-If you’re moving then this task has just become all the more important, should your dog get lost in their new neighbourhood it’s highly unlikely they’ll be able to find their way home as they may have done in their old area.
+It’s now the law to ensure that your dog is microchipped.
+However, many dog owners are yet to get around to this important task.
+If you’re moving then this has just become all the more important – should your dog get lost in their new neighbourhood they’ll have a harder time finding their way home.

 3. Prepare your dog with walks around their new neighbourhood

 For a dog, a new neighbourhood is an assault on the senses.
 Their sense of smell is a hundredfold better than ours: all those gardens, cats, shops and wee patches make for a veritable cocktail of new things!

 You can help your dog adapt to their new neighbourhood by having a few walks around the area beforehand.
 This will familiarise them with other pets in the area, and they’ll instinctively be able to connect the dots.

 4. Update their dog tag with your new information